April 30, 2025

 Every state has slightly different dog bite liability laws.
 Most states have enacted a statute about dog bite liability that overrides the common law regulations about dog attacks.
 New York is unique because it mixes the old, traditional common law rule with a new statutory rule.

-Common Law: The “One Free Bite” Rule
+OLD LAW: The “One Free Bite” Rule

 Common law is a general term used to describe laws that came over from England with our ancestors when the American court system was first established.
 Under common law, a dog owner was only liable for a dog attack when the owner was aware that the dog was violent or vicious.